Agent Architecture / Applied

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Context" to locate the part of the ai interface control mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 6:53, where the video says: “the skills then pull from that shared context folder.
 So that's all static context.
 Let's talk about your ongoing projects and your dynamic context which you need to maintain with a memory system.
 So this is all about...”

 03